gomorpheus/morpheus-docs/library/options/option_types.rst

  Helpful text that will appear under your Input field to inform users about their selection REQUIRED
- Prevents User from proceeding without setting value VERIFY PATTERN
+ Prevents User from proceeding without setting value REMOVE NO SELECTION
+ For Select List-type Inputs.
+When marked, the Input will default to the first item in the list rather than to an empty selection.
+This is especially useful when only one choice is anticipated to be in the list as it saves the user from manually making a default selection
+VERIFY PATTERN
  For Text and Text Area-type Inputs.
 If desired, enter a regex pattern string and user entries must match the string to be accepted